siculo/sbt-bom/README.md

 - extract a valid [CycloneDx](https://cyclonedx.org/) bom file from [sbt](https://www.scala-sbt.org/) projects
 - ensure that the bom file is processable with Software Composition Analysis tools (like [Dependency Track](https://dependencytrack.org/))

-Current version of the plugin is 0.3.0, published published to the Central Repository.
+Current version of the plugin is 0.3.0, published to the Central Repository.

 Snapshot version are published to the [Sonatype Repository](https://s01.oss.sonatype.org/content/repositories/snapshots).